Is Bitcoin Real Money? A closer look into BTC as a currency

 The process of transferring money in the current system, such as SWIFT through the banks, can take days at a time and incur sizable fees.
 Bitcoin, however, is transferable between parties within minutes, regardless of the size of the transaction with very low costs.

-To be durable means that the currency is made out of materials that cannot be easily mutilated, damaged, or destroyed, or which degraded over time to the point of being unusable.
-Durability is a common issue for fiat money in their physical form.
-For example, a NZD bill, while sturdy, can still be torn, or burned.
+To be durable means that the currency is made out of materials that cannot be easily mutilated, damaged, or destroyed, or degraded over time to the point of being unusable.
+Durability is a common issue for fiat money in its physical form.
+For example, an NZD bill, while sturdy, can still be torn, or burned.
 Bitcoin is not susceptible to these physical harms in the same way since it is digitised.

 A currency must be difficult to counterfeit in order to remain effective.
 If not, malicious parties could easily disrupt the currency system by flooding the market with fake currencies.

 Thanks to the complicated, decentralized blockchain ledger system, Bitcoin is incredibly difficult to counterfeit.
 Doing so would essentially require confusing all participants in the Bitcoin network; however since the network is an open, peer-to-peer network, it will be almost impossible to pull such a heist off.